jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 "One...
 HAPPY NEW YEAR!"

 And then he's kissing me while everyone around us is cheering and noisemakers are going off and somewhere fireworks are starting up.
-It's cold and loud and perfect, and for this moment, everything else—prep school and distance and complications—doesn't matter.
+It's cold and loud and perfect, his lips warm against mine, his hands framing my face like I'm something precious.

-We're just two people kissing at midnight, making promises we hope we can keep.
+I pour everything into this kiss—all the fear about him leaving, all the hope for what comes after, all the love I haven't quite said out loud yet but feel in every cell of my body.

 When we finally break apart, Maya's crying happy tears and hugging Jordan, Tyler's spraying cheap champagne like he won the Stanley Cup, and everyone's in that post-countdown chaos of celebrating and calling people and taking photos.